This post may contain affiliate links.

-Insulated tarps are very expensive, though, so for a big fifth wheel or Class A motorhome this would not be my first choice as I believe there are better options for the cost.
+Insulated tarps are very expensive, though, so for a big fifth-wheel or Class A motorhome this would not be my first choice.
+There are better options for the cost.
 Also, we found our non-insulated vinyl skirting to be just fine for the winter weather we experienced.

-Some RVers put a space heater their RV with a thermostat that will kick in if the temperature under the RV drops below 32 degrees Fahrenheit (of course using an electric heater while RVing would be at your own risk).
+Some RVers put a space heater under their RV with a thermostat that will kick in if the temperature under the RV drops below 32 degrees Fahrenheit.
+Of course, using an electric heater while RVing would be at your own risk.

 Reflectix RV Skirting